IlyaTsyganov/DOOMEternalSpeedrunMod/README.md

 2. Remove invisible obstacle which prevents you from doing "Starstruct Industries" skip
 3. Moved "Starstruct Industries" despawn trigger to the point where you usually move to after warping
 4. Removed delay after "Viris East 2"
+5. Add despawn trigger before the breakable wall leading to Icon of Sin fight
-5. Stage 1 Icon of Sin behaves like in version 1.1
+6. Stage 1 Icon of Sin behaves like in version 1.1
-6. Game ends after you kill all parts of Stage 2 Icon of Sin (this is not an autoscroller anymore)
+7. Game ends after you kill all parts of Stage 2 Icon of Sin (this is not an autoscroller anymore)